 Our layflat paper is 216gsm coated stock with a satin finish.
 The paper has a plastic “hinge” that alows the paper to freely lie flat.
 This not only provides great visibility to details that are otherwise lost in the gutter of the book, but there is no wrestling with the pages to keep them fully open.
 Because of this, a thicker stock is able to be used, adding to the quality feel of the book.
 The layflat uprade is worth considering for those special books.

-Upgrade your traditionally bound book to layflat paper (if your book is 60 pages or less) and enjoy 100% of every beautiful page, without wrestling with your book to keep the pages open.
-Layflat books are now available across all our range of formats: 21cm Small Fun, A4 Classic Landscape, 30cm Large Luxurious, and even our A3 Large Landscape.
+If your book will be 60 pages or less, choosing a layflat book will allow enjoyment of 100% of every beautiful page, without wrestling with your book to keep the pages open.
+Layflat books are now available across all our most popular formats: 21cm Small Fun, A4 Classic Landscape, and 30cm Large Luxurious.
+(Layflat paper is not available for our A3 Large Landscape.)
 Learn more about our books.

 How to Order Layflat Photobooks